Mt. Nun Peak

 A basic mountaineering course is recommended though not mandatory in case of people who have previously been on an expedition to a technical 6000 m peak.
 At least 4-5 challenging treks along with 30+ total trekking days in the Himalayas.
 Experience with glacier trekking and high altitude mountaineering are essential for Nun.
 Medical fitness certificate from CMO of a recognized hospital.

 If you are not meeting these benchmarks, please use the preparation schedule to improve your fitness till you achieve the above benchmarks.

 How to use Climbing boots & Crampons

 How to rope up & follow queued climbing/descending

 Knowledge of Basic First aid

-The best climbing season is from June - September when most of the rest of the Himalayas remain under monsoon.
+The best climbing season for Nun Peak is from June - September when most of the rest of the Himalayas remain under monsoon.
 Heavy snowfall and extreme cold in winters make this expedition impossible.

 Click here for packing list.

 The trek begins from Leh in Ladakh.
 The best travel option around Leh is by air.